KK (singer): Impact and recognition

+Illness and death

 On 31 May 2022, KK performed a concert at a college festival at Nazrul Mancha in South Kolkata.
 After the concert, he returned to his hotel in Esplanade.
-KK complained of feeling unwell on the way back to his hotel, where he experienced cardiac arrest.
+He complained of feeling unwell on the way back to his hotel, where he experienced cardiac arrest.
 He collapsed, and efforts to revive him at the hotel were unsuccessful.
 KK was rushed to Calcutta Medical Research Institute (CMRI) at about 10:30 pm, where he was declared dead.
 He was 53 years old.

 On 1 June 2022, Kolkata Police registered a case of unnatural death to investigate KK's death.
 His autopsy was videographed; the report cited myocardial infarction (heart attack) as the probable cause of death, ruling out foul play.
 According to the doctor who conducted the autopsy, KK could have survived if he had received cardiopulmonary resuscitation (CPR) immediately after losing consciousness.
 He had complained to his wife about pain in his shoulder and arm for several days before his death, thinking it was caused by digestive problems.
 According to the autopsy report, KK's heart had an 80-percent blockage.
 Three public interest litigations (PILs) related to the singer's death were registered in the Calcutta High Court.

-Funeral and tributes
+Funeral

 KK was given a gun salute by the West Bengal government at Rabindra Sadan in Kolkata.
 West Bengal chief minister Mamata Banerjee was present for the salute; film- and music-industry figures and politicians, including Prime Minister Narendra Modi, offered their condolences.
 KK's remains were brought to Mumbai, and his funeral was held at the Versova Hindu Cemetery on the following day (2 June).
 It was attended by family members, friends and colleagues.